 Things You Can’t Miss in Niue!

 What is the must-do in Niue?
 Well, if awe-inspiring coastal landscapes don’t inspire you, the mesmerising wildlife like whales and coconut crabs doesn’t intrigue you, and the captivating skills of the local craftspeople don’t amaze you, then at least the freshest tropical cocktails probably will!
 There’s really something for all kinds of travellers looking for an alternative experience in the South Pacific.
-So take a “scroll” down the list of the must-dos in Niue to inspire you for an unforgettable trip!
+So take a “scroll” through the list of the must-dos in Niue to inspire you for an unforgettable trip!

 1. Explore Niue’s Sea Tracks

 One of the major highlights of the “Rock of the Pacific” is the incredible array of coastal formations.
 From deep chasms to sweeping arches to mysterious limestone caves, Niue’s coastline hides all sorts of epic landscapes down its nooks and crannies.
 And how do you get down the nooks and crannies?
 By sea tracks!
 As you drive around the island, you’ll see many a sign for sea tracks, which are always worth stopping by to discover something awesome.
-Get an idea for what you’ll find in the 10 Best Sea Tracks in Niue.
+Get an idea of what you’ll find in the 25 Best Sea Tracks in Niue.
 Plus, this is just one of the 10 Free & Cheap Things To Do in Niue!

 2. Snorkel in Crystal Clear Waters

 Admittedly, snorkelling often comes hand-in-hand with the local sea tracks, as snorkelling hotspots are often what awaits at the end.
 Niue has very limited surface runoff, due to the island being completely made from limestone, so the water is vividly clear!
 What’s more, it harbours all sorts of wonderful marine life, from tropical fish to sea snakes, turtles and more!
 Check out some of our recommended hotspots in the 10 Best Places to Snorkel in Niue.
-It’s also one of the experiences we recommend in the 10 Things To Do in Niue with Kids.
+It’s also one of the experiences we recommend in the 10 Things to Do in Niue with Kids.

 3. Swim with Dolphins and Whales